go-ini/ini/README.md

 section := cfg.Section("")
 ```

-What happens when the section somehow does not exists?
-Won't panic, it returns an empty section object.
+What happens when the section somehow does not exist?
+Don't panic, it automatically creates and returns a new section to you.

 To create a new section: